Internships in English

 Student interns employ their skills, establish contacts outside the University, and gather valuable career experience and information.
 Internships can be either paid or unpaid as the primary purpose of the program is educational rather than remunerative.

 Interns must be degree-seeking juniors and seniors.
 Internship opportunities may be obtained from Anne Minnich-Beck in JH308D.
 Students send cover letters and resumes to prospective companies and set-up their own interviews.
 After being accepted for an internship position, students are to give the name of the company and student supervisor to Anne Minnich-Beck.
-Anne will then generate a Student/Company/Department of English Internship contract at the beginning of the internship and will send the sponsoring company a final student evaluation for completion at the end of the internship experience.
+A Student/Company/Department of English Internship contract will be generated at the beginning of the internship and will send the sponsoring company a final student evaluation for completion at the end of the internship experience.

 Academic credit for internships

-- Maximum total internship credit = 9 hours.
+- Maximum total internship credit = no limit.

 *Actual schedules will be worked out between the student intern and the sponsoring agency.